 Statewide Reopening Plan

-On Monday, May 11th, Governor Cuomo issued a statewide plan to re-open local businesses, industries, and organizations without renewed spread of cover-19 or overwhelming local hospitals.
+On May 11th, Governor Cuomo issued a statewide plan to re-open local businesses, industries, and organizations without renewed spread of cover-19 or overwhelming local hospitals.
 The plan outlines a multi-phase regional approach to lift restrictions based on seven criteria needed to protect public health.
-As necessary criteria are met, a phased re-opening will begin in each region.
-The region will be overseen by a local control room, consisting of representatives from 8 local counties, including Rensselaer County.
+As necessary criteria are met, each region will continue through various phases of re-opening.

 More information on the New York Forward reopening program is available at https://forward.ny.gov